quicwg/base-drafts/draft-ietf-quic-qpack.md

 Before a new entry is added to the dynamic table, entries are evicted from the end of the dynamic table until the size of the dynamic table is less than or equal to (maximum size - new entry size) or until the table is empty.
+The encoder MUST not evict a dynamic table entry unless it has first been acknowledged by the decoder.

 If the size of the new entry is less than or equal to the maximum size, that entry is added to the table.
 It is an error to attempt to add an entry that is